Easy, affordable and friendly opportunity for anyone to get active.

 - Kick It On with Starling Bank, provided our Women players with kit and coaching opportunities.

-Our sessions take place at Hemel Hempstead Town FC, Vauxhall Road, on FIFA Pro standard all-weather artificial grass; our matches are an easy, affordable (£5) and friendly opportunity for anyone to get active.
-The emphasis on these sessions is having fun!
-If this initiative is to succeed, then participants need to enjoy our sessions; in turn we’ll hopefully see continued participation and you’ll see an improvement in fitness.
+Our sessions take place at Hemel Hempstead Town FC, Vauxhall Road, on FIFA Pro standard all-weather artificial grass; our matches are an easy, affordable (£6 Men, £4 Women) and friendly opportunity to get active.

 Photo by Dan Finill

 Our sessions were initially aimed helping Over 30’s get active because cardiovascular disease in people aged between 30 and 74 in Dacorum is statistically significantly higher than the averages for England and Hertfordshire and around 50,000 residents aged 50 and above suffer from a long-term health problem or disability.
-Regular exercise has also been shown to improve your ability to regulate your immune system, which may be essential for avoiding the severe symptoms of COVID-19.
-The pandemic and subsequent lockdown also hampered a lot of attempts to keep fit; our sessions for people who either want to get fit or are returning to fitness.
-We’ve since extended our sessions to welcome Ladies (no age limit) in Ladies only games.
+Regular exercise has also been shown to improve your ability to regulate your immune system, .
+We’ve since extended our sessions to welcome Ladies (no age limit) in Women only games.

 Adults should be participating in 150 minutes per week of moderate physical activity (raised heartbeat, sweating e.g. brisk walking).
 It has been scientifically proven that being physically active can dramatically improve an individual’s physical health.
 It lowers the risk of heart disease, strokes, cancer and of developing type 2 diabetes by up to 50%.
 It also improves mental health, helping to lower the risk of depression and reduces cognitive decline.
 Taking part in sport and physical activity can also boost productivity.
 Physical activity and sports participation can develop a sense of shared purpose and contribute to community cohesion.
 Sport is successful in bringing people from different communities together and forging strong, new friendships and creating a sense of pride and belonging within their communities.